China's Lenovo sees RIM as M&A option, CFO says

 Its shares are down almost 90 percent from an all-time high of over $148 in 2008, but the stock has rallied in the last four months as the launch of the BlackBerry 10 devices nears.
 The company’s shares have nearly tripled in value since dipping as low as $6.22 in late September.

-Lenovo’s shares fell 2.73 percent in Hong Kong during Friday trade, after closing 6.6 percent higher in the previous session.

-Reporting by Euan Rocha in Toronto, Diane Bartz in Washington, Randall Palmer in Ottawa, Sinead Carew in New York and Kelvin Soh in Davos; Editing by Frank McGurty, Leslie Gevirtz and Ryan Woo
+Reporting by Euan Rocha in Toronto, Diane Bartz in Washington, Randall Palmer in Ottawa and Sinead Carew in New York; Editing by Frank McGurty and Leslie Gevirtz